carleshf/carleshf.github.io/_posts/2020-02-14-procedural-generation-of-abstract-glyphs.md

 ![Content of triangle glyphs]({{baseurl}}/assets/haxe-triangle-glyph-02.png)

-After many test, I decided to impose some rules to avoid the creation of overcharged _glyps_:
+After many test, I decided to impose some rules to avoid the creation of overcharged _glyphs_:

    1. A _glyph_ will have a maximum of a border and three pieces with a probability of 0.6 to have a single piece, 0.3 for two pieces, and 0.1 for three pieces.
    2. When added any diagonal lines none of the following pieces can be added (and vice versa): (small) happy face, (small) sad face, leg (line in the middle), (large) sad face, nor any diagonal.